StefanMSchulz/StefanMSchulz/README.md

 ---

 ### ✨ Fun Fact:
-I’m currently working on real-time view synthesis without per-scene re-training and I am always open to cool research collabs or projects pushing the limits of what's possible.
+I’m currently working on multi-modal real-time scene reconstruction without per-scene re-training and I am always open to cool research collabs or projects pushing the limits of what's possible.